core-infra-svcs/dashboard-api-go/client/docs/InlineObject55.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetName

+`func (o *InlineObject55) GetName() string`

+GetName returns the Name field if non-nil, zero value otherwise.

+### GetNameOk

+`func (o *InlineObject55) GetNameOk() (*string, bool)`

+GetNameOk returns a tuple with the Name field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetName

+`func (o *InlineObject55) SetName(v string)`

+SetName sets Name field to given value.

+### HasName

+`func (o *InlineObject55) HasName() bool`

+HasName returns a boolean if a field has been set.

+### GetTwoFourGhzSettings

+`func (o *InlineObject55) GetTwoFourGhzSettings() NetworksNetworkIdApplianceRfProfilesRfProfileIdTwoFourGhzSettings`

+GetTwoFourGhzSettings returns the TwoFourGhzSettings field if non-nil, zero value otherwise.

+### GetTwoFourGhzSettingsOk

+`func (o *InlineObject55) GetTwoFourGhzSettingsOk() (*NetworksNetworkIdApplianceRfProfilesRfProfileIdTwoFourGhzSettings, bool)`

+GetTwoFourGhzSettingsOk returns a tuple with the TwoFourGhzSettings field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTwoFourGhzSettings

+`func (o *InlineObject55) SetTwoFourGhzSettings(v NetworksNetworkIdApplianceRfProfilesRfProfileIdTwoFourGhzSettings)`

+SetTwoFourGhzSettings sets TwoFourGhzSettings field to given value.

+### HasTwoFourGhzSettings

+`func (o *InlineObject55) HasTwoFourGhzSettings() bool`

+HasTwoFourGhzSettings returns a boolean if a field has been set.

+### GetFiveGhzSettings

+`func (o *InlineObject55) GetFiveGhzSettings() NetworksNetworkIdApplianceRfProfilesRfProfileIdFiveGhzSettings`

+GetFiveGhzSettings returns the FiveGhzSettings field if non-nil, zero value otherwise.

+### GetFiveGhzSettingsOk

+`func (o *InlineObject55) GetFiveGhzSettingsOk() (*NetworksNetworkIdApplianceRfProfilesRfProfileIdFiveGhzSettings, bool)`

+GetFiveGhzSettingsOk returns a tuple with the FiveGhzSettings field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFiveGhzSettings

+`func (o *InlineObject55) SetFiveGhzSettings(v NetworksNetworkIdApplianceRfProfilesRfProfileIdFiveGhzSettings)`

+SetFiveGhzSettings sets FiveGhzSettings field to given value.

+### HasFiveGhzSettings

+`func (o *InlineObject55) HasFiveGhzSettings() bool`

+HasFiveGhzSettings returns a boolean if a field has been set.

-### GetWanTrafficUplinkPreferences
+### GetPerSsidSettings

-`func (o *InlineObject55) GetWanTrafficUplinkPreferences() []NetworksNetworkIdApplianceSdwanInternetPoliciesWanTrafficUplinkPreferences`
+`func (o *InlineObject55) GetPerSsidSettings() NetworksNetworkIdApplianceRfProfilesPerSsidSettings`

-GetWanTrafficUplinkPreferences returns the WanTrafficUplinkPreferences field if non-nil, zero value otherwise.
+GetPerSsidSettings returns the PerSsidSettings field if non-nil, zero value otherwise.

-### GetWanTrafficUplinkPreferencesOk
+### GetPerSsidSettingsOk

-`func (o *InlineObject55) GetWanTrafficUplinkPreferencesOk() (*[]NetworksNetworkIdApplianceSdwanInternetPoliciesWanTrafficUplinkPreferences, bool)`
+`func (o *InlineObject55) GetPerSsidSettingsOk() (*NetworksNetworkIdApplianceRfProfilesPerSsidSettings, bool)`

-GetWanTrafficUplinkPreferencesOk returns a tuple with the WanTrafficUplinkPreferences field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPerSsidSettingsOk returns a tuple with the PerSsidSettings field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWanTrafficUplinkPreferences
+### SetPerSsidSettings

-`func (o *InlineObject55) SetWanTrafficUplinkPreferences(v []NetworksNetworkIdApplianceSdwanInternetPoliciesWanTrafficUplinkPreferences)`
+`func (o *InlineObject55) SetPerSsidSettings(v NetworksNetworkIdApplianceRfProfilesPerSsidSettings)`

-SetWanTrafficUplinkPreferences sets WanTrafficUplinkPreferences field to given value.
+SetPerSsidSettings sets PerSsidSettings field to given value.

-### HasWanTrafficUplinkPreferences
+### HasPerSsidSettings

-`func (o *InlineObject55) HasWanTrafficUplinkPreferences() bool`
+`func (o *InlineObject55) HasPerSsidSettings() bool`

-HasWanTrafficUplinkPreferences returns a boolean if a field has been set.
+HasPerSsidSettings returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)